yfractal/sdb/README.md

 SDB provides high-accuracy stack profiling for Ruby applications.
 It can profile Ruby at **microsecond (0.000001 second)** intervals and offers event tagging for requests.

 # Why Do We Need Another Stack Profiler?
-1. Minimal Impact: SDB does not affect the target application’s performance.
+1. Minimal Impact: SDB does not affect the target application's performance.
 2. Event Tagging: SDB supports event tagging, making it easier to trace and identify slow functions.
 3. High Accuracy: SDB offers precision down to microseconds.